 These features mean that gaming laptops usually outperform most business laptops on the same tasks.
 They can run many more tasks simultaneously than the average business laptop.

-They will also boot up faster and load heavy files and applications more quickly than the average business laptop.
+They will also boot up faster and load heavy files and applications faster than the average business laptop.

-For those who like to multi-task or users who handle design or media responsibilities at their workplace, the performance edge that gaming laptops offer can be well worth the upgrade.
+For those who like to multi-task or users who handle design or media responsibilities at their workplace, gaming laptops’ performance edge can be well worth the upgrade.

 Besides performance, gaming laptops have the edge over business laptops regarding connectivity options.